 Many employees are familiar with the university’s flexible benefits plan and the annual open enrollment process.
 For those who want to learn more or are enrolling for the first time, the following information addresses the most commonly asked questions about the flexible benefits plans.

 This is a plan approved by the government, which allows qualified benefits to be paid with pre-tax dollars.
 The plan allows an employee to have health insurance premiums deducted from his/her pay before taxes are taken out.
 Taxable income is less; therefore, income tax is less.
 A substantial amount of money can be saved over the course of a year.

 With a Section 125 Flexible Spending Account, an employee can set aside a portion of each paycheck for Unreimbursed Medical Expenses and/or Dependent Day Care Expenses.
 This amount is deducted from your paycheck before taxes are calculated so the taxes you owe will decrease.
 In other words, you won't pay taxes on the money you spend on qualified expenses such as:

 * Eye glasses, contact lenses and contact lens solution;

 * Fees for physicians (dentists, orthodontists, chiropractors, gynecologists, pediatricians, etc.) including co-pays and deductibles not covered in the medical insurance program.

 What type of expenses are eligible for reimbursement?

-Please click on the link below to view the flexible spending account qualified expenses guide that list eligible and ineligible expenses.
-You should use this to guide you when electing the amounts you choose to withhold for 2013.
+Please click on the links below to view information as well as some eligible and ineligible expenses for the medical and dependent care flexible spending accounts.
+You should use this information to guide you when electing the amounts you choose to withhold for 2014.